johannes-garstenauer/turing-machine/README.md

 # turing-machine
-A functional deterministic turing machine.
+A functional deterministic turing machine implemented in Java.